 The initial fascination of erasing people with Impale will set in once you see the cruel downside of the set – dealing with large mobs suck.
 The addition of

-On a very quick note, the best way to play Shadow’s Mantle is to seek out and kill elites while travelling as quickly as possible.
-Since elites die almost as fast as whites, why bother with the latter!?
+Very quick note here, the best way to play Shadow’s Mantle is to seek out and kill elites while travelling as quickly as possible.
+Since elites die almost as fast as whites, why bother with the latter?!?

 FROM HERE, OUR GOAL IS TO GAIN POWER FAST.
 The next logical steps are Legendary Gems, and being mindful of the good items you need to find.